 What You'll Do

 The Access to Higher Education Diploma consists of two sections.
-To achieve the Diploma you must achieve 60 credits of which 45 credits are graded and 15 are ungraded.
-A minimum of two examinations taken under invigilation conditions must be successfully completed.
+To achieve the Diploma, you must achieve 60 credits of which 45 credits are graded and 15 are ungraded.
+A minimum of one examination taken under invigilation conditions must be successfully completed.
 You will complete the compulsory units followed by the selected subject specialism sets.
 All units are at Level 3 and need to be achieved.

 Exams and Assessments

 Assessment may take the form of reports, essays, examinations and presentations.
 Assessment will take place both during and at the end of each unit as appropriate and 45 credits from the 60 credits will be graded distinction, merit or pass.

 You may progress onto a range of honours degree programmes in a range of different disciplines.
-Typically individuals progress to BA (Hons) Business Management courses at a range of institutions.
+Typically, individuals progress to BA (Hons) Business Management courses at a range of institutions.
 There is guaranteed progression to our FD Leadership and Management for successful Access students.